BriArl/ML-FinancialServices/README.md

 The second case study focuses on combating money laundering using machine learning.
 This segment illustrates how classification and clustering models can play a pivotal role in identifying suspicious financial activities indicative of money laundering.
 By training on historical transaction data, the project showcases the creation of models that can flag potentially fraudulent transactions based on patterns that human analysis might overlook.
 This use of machine learning enhances the efficiency and accuracy of anti-money laundering efforts, contributing to a more secure financial ecosystem.

 My project will showcase how you can seamlessly integrate your financial domain knowledge with advanced machine-learning techniques.
 By doing so, you'll gain the skills to make more informed investment decisions and successfully navigate and overcome intricate real-world financial challenges.

+## Technologies Used:

+- **Pandas (Version 1.3.5):**
+  Pandas is a powerful data manipulation and analysis library.
+It's utilized for data cleaning, preprocessing, and more.

+- **NumPy (Version 1.21.0):**
+  NumPy provides support for numerical computations with large arrays and matrices.
+It's foundational for scientific computing.

+- **Seaborn (Version 0.11.2):**
+  Seaborn is a data visualization library for creating attractive statistical graphics, enhancing data exploration.

+- **Matplotlib (Version 3.4.2):**
+  Matplotlib is a comprehensive visualization library.
+It enables creating various plot types and customizing visualizations.

+- **scikit-learn (Version 1.0.0):**
+  scikit-learn is a machine learning library with algorithms for classification, regression, and more.
+It's essential for building models.